 “I’m afraid not, my man Herbert has the fashion eye.”

 “Herbie’s still around?
 He’s the only person who has ever had any class in that house,” said the woman, “So, tell me, where have you been hiding since you dumped me, without so much as a phone call, seven years ago?”

 “So sorry about that.
 Mea Culpa,” Sean said.
 He didn’t have the faintest idea who the woman was, but, using Billy’s M.O., Sean tried to mollify her.
-The champagne was starting to have an effect on him: he was getting quite relaxed.
+The champagne was starting to have an effect on him and he was becoming quite relaxed.
 “I’ve been abroad.
 You might say that I’m still trying to find my place in the world."

 “You heard me, what is my name?
 Say it.
 Tell me my name... ” There was a pause as the woman waited for an answer.
 “You can’t even remember my Goddamn name, can you?”